cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - MPIR 1.3.1 (derived from GMP version 4.2.1) instead of GMP 4.1 xxx
       ???????
 2.5.1   xxx
   - Miracl 4.4.3  -->  5.5.4  xxx
-  - NTL 5.5.2
+  - NTL 5.5.2  --> 9.3 (now thread-safe and with exception handling, needs
+                        a C++11 compiler)  xxx
-  - ANIMAL 2.3.30
+  - ANIMAL 2.4.0
   - Substitution of the Secude library, as we encountered problems after compiling with VS2010 (not with VS2008). xxxxxxxxxx

-- The release of CT 1.4.31 now is compiled with VS2010.
-It's still possible to compile the sources with VS2008.xxxxxxxxxxxxxxxxxxx
+- The release of CT 1.4.31 now is compiled with VS2010. xxxxxxxFM (It's still possible to compile the sources with VS2008. xxxxxxxxxxxxxxxFM)

 b) Changes within the user documentation / on the websites: